 Exemption from the fee does not exempt you from data protection laws if you meet the definition in Question 1.

-There may be implications for the "adequacy" of the UK as a destination for transfer of personal data once it leaves the EU.
+There may be implications for the "adequacy" of the UK as a destination for transfer of personal data once it leaves the EU, and continuing membership for the UK Information Commissioner on the European Data Protection Board is doubtful.
 The European Commission will ultimately rule on this, unless a bi-lateral agreement is reached before the Brexit date.

-However, for the meantime and for the intents and purposes of your organisation's work, the GDPR will continue apply in the UK as it does currently.
+So while there is the possibility of change, for the meantime and for the intents and purposes of your organisation's work, the main provisions of the GDPR will continue apply as they do now.

 ICO, Data Protection Act 2018